-As a houseparent, you will love, serve, and provide a home for kids who are at-risk.
-You will be responsible for daily living activities like chores, helping with homework, and setting up appropriate boundaries for each child.
-Just as important, you will model Christ’s love, Godly character, and healthy mentoring to the kids in your home.
+As a houseparent, you will love, serve, and provide a home for kids who come from hard places.
+You will be responsible for daily living activities like chores, helping with homework, providing meals, independent living development, spiritual development, and setting up appropriate boundaries for each child through healthy mentoring.
+Just as important, you will model Christ’s love, Godly character, and healthy family relationships to the kids in your home.
 You make the decision to open your heart and home in order to welcome many new kids into your family.

 As a respite houseparent you will provide temporary care for a group of children, in your ministry-provided home, while their primary houseparents are on leave.
 You will support primary houseparents by following their instructions and meeting the children’s needs, documenting significant occurrences, participating in family and community events, preparing some meals, leading daily devotions, assisting with homework, and maintaining an atmosphere of love, acceptance, and order in the home.